Conflict of Interest and Close Personal Relations Protocols for Chairs and Academic Administrators

 This can present fairly complex issues of interpretation.
 The University does not seek to regulate consenting sexual relations, as such, but only the conflicts of interest that may arise from them.
 Further, a person cannot retroactively withdraw their consent to sexual activity.
-Prima facie, a student's complaint about coercion in the context of a sexual relation to which the student (at the time) consented, is no business of the university's.
+Prima facie, a student’s complaint about coercion in the context of a sexual relation to which the student (at the time) consented, is no business of the University’s.

-The notion of "consent", however, is a creature of the criminal law of sexual assault; sexual harassment law focuses on the question of whether sexual conduct is "welcome"; and a person can - under duress - consent to conduct that is unwelcome.
+The notion of “consent,” however, is a creature of the criminal law of sexual assault; sexual harassment law focuses on the question of whether sexual conduct is “welcome”; and a person can — under duress — consent to conduct that is unwelcome.
 Recent court rulings have established that a sexual relationship between consenting adults may constitute sexual harassment where one of the individuals involved exercised authority over the other, and teachers who become sexually involved with students thus leave themselves open to allegations of sexual harassment.

-If a student comes forward with a complaint of sexual harassment, she or he should be referred to the University's Sexual Harassment Office.
-There may remain some issues of conflict of interest for you to deal with, and indeed if the student makes a formal complaint of sexual harassment under University policy that may in itself give rise to a conflict of interest: where the respondent in such a complaint has any responsibility for grading the student's work, the Sexual Harassment Policy requires that alternative grading arrangements be made.
+If a student comes forward with a complaint of sexual harassment, she or he should be referred to the University’s Sexual Harassment Office.
+There may remain some issues of conflict of interest for you to deal with, and indeed if the student makes a formal complaint of sexual harassment under University policy that may in itself give rise to a conflict of interest: where the respondent in such a complaint has any responsibility for grading the student’s work, the Policy on Sexual Violence and Sexual Harassment requires that alternative grading arrangements be made.
 In such a case, the Sexual Harassment Officer will consult with you in order to resolve the conflict of interest.

 Communicating Policy Requirements